It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 The coronavirus pandemic has hit the nation’s small businesses hard this year, but companies that sell holiday decorations are seeing an early uptick in demand.
 At the Virginia Christmas Lighting and Decor Co., which hangs holiday lights at people’s homes, co-owner Michael Sfreddo said he received his first order in August and started installing lights in September.
 Normally, he doesn’t start hanging lights until the end of October.

-Sfreddo and Jess Sears, a manager for Outdoor Lighting Perspectives in D.C., said their business has already doubled from last year and they’ve hired numerous temporary employees.
+Sfreddo and Jeff Sears, a manager for Outdoor Lighting Perspectives in D.C., said their business has already doubled from last year and they’ve hired numerous temporary employees.
 Sfreddo said his company has received four times the number of inquiries it had last year.

 “My body right now feels like it usually feels on Christmas Eve when I had just been working nonstop for two months,” Sfreddo, 48, said last week.
 “I’m already to the point where I want to collapse, and it’s only been November.”